jptrelo/elemprende/wp-content/plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 3. Checkout with PayPal directly from the Cart.

 == Changelog ==

+= 1.5.3 - 2018-03-28 =
+* Fix - wp_enqueue_media was not correctly loaded causing weird behavior with other parts of system wanting to use it.
+* Fix - Typo in activation hook.

 = 1.5.2 - 2018-02-20 =
 * Tweak - Express checkout shouldn't display "Review your order before the payment".